Offered On-Campus

 Executive Council

 The Executive Council (EC), the institution’s highest internal policy-making and appellate body, is made up of the executive-level leadership of the institution.
-EC meets regularly to address human resource issues and policy implementation.
-EC represents an important safeguard on institutional policy while maintaining the connection to the Strategic Plan.
+The EC meets regularly to address human resource issues and policy implementation.
+The EC represents an important safeguard on institutional policy while maintaining the connection to the strategic plan.
 The CEO serves as the Chair of the Executive Council.

-The Strategy Council oversees the Strategic Planning process (implementation, project management, and revision), Accreditation efforts (HLC requirements and tasks, program accreditation, compliance efforts), and Institutional Assessment (institutional outcomes, academic program review, operational department review).
-The CEO serves as the Chair of the Strategy Council.
+The Strategy Council (SC) oversees the strategic planning process (implementation, project management, and revision), accreditation efforts (Higher Learning Commission requirements and tasks, program accreditation, compliance efforts), and institutional assessment (institutional outcomes, academic program review, operational department review).
+The CEO serves as the Chair of the SC.

 - D. Lance Saxon Jr., BA | Registrar